 Elena Fanailova was born in Voronezh in 1962.
 She graduated from Voronezh Medical Institute and earned a degree in journalism from Voronezh State University.
 She worked for six years as a doctor at the Voronezh Regional Hospital.
 Since 1995, she became a correspondent for Radio Svoboda, and has lived and worked in Moscow since the late nineties.
 Elena Fanailova received the Andrei Bely Prize in 1999 and the Moscow Count Prize in 2003.
 Her collection of poetry The Russian Version was translated into English and published in 2009.

-Sergey Gandlevsky was born in 1952.
+Sergey Gandlevsky was born in Moscow in 1952.
 He has worked as a tour-guide, teacher and editor.
-Gandlevsky started writing poetry in 1970s, and in 1975 he became one of the founding members of the Moscow Time group of poets, which also included Bakhyt Kenzheyev, Alexander Soprovsky and Alexey Tsvetkov.
-He won the Anti-Booker Prize for his poetry collection entitled Prazdnik (1996), and Maly Booker Prize for his short novel Trepanatsiya Cherepa (Trepanation of the Skull).
+Gandlevsky started writing poetry in 1970s, and in 1975 he became one of the founding members of the Moscow Time group of poets, which also included Bakhyt Kenzheyev, Alexander Soprovsky and Alexey Tsvetkov, famous in underground soviet literature.
+After the democratic changes of 90s, he won the Anti-Booker Prize for his poetry collection entitled Prazdnik (Celebration), 1995, and Maly Booker Prize for his short novel Trepanatsiya Cherepa (Trepanation of the Skull),1996.